Best Induction Rice Cooker

 Best brands for induction

-Tiger — Aggressive heating, heavier construction, excellent for batch cooking.
+Tiger — Aggressive heating, heavier construction.
+Built for durability and batch cooking.
+Excellent if you want tougher steel.

 Real-world performance